ickb/proposal/README.md

 - deposit CKB for CKB++ in deposits as big as the maximum deposit size;
 - ...

-This would greatly reduce the quality of the service for users trying to withdraw smaller deposits, as the only remaining deposits would be as big as the maximum deposit size and since it's impossible to withdraw partially from a NervosDAO deposit, this would hamper the Protocol fruition for a whole category of users.
+This would greatly reduce the quality of the service for users trying to withdraw smaller deposits, as the only remaining deposits would be as big as the maximum deposit size and since it's impossible to withdraw partially from a NervosDAO deposit, this would hamper the protocol fruition for a whole category of users.

 A good countermeasure is to fix a reasonably small standard deposit size.
 As in real life bricks can be used to build houses of any size, in the same way: